-Diana Shipping Inc. - A Seaworthy Vessel For The Coronavirus Pandemic
+Diana Shipping Inc.: A Seaworthy Vessel For The Coronavirus Pandemic

 The company thus currently has on hand a cash pile that is well in excess of its required debt-related cash outflows (principal plus interest) for an entire year.

-With respect to bank loans, it may expected that banks would roll them over in the normal course of business.
+With respect to bank loans, it may be expected that banks would roll them over in the normal course of business.
 Although this would be standard practice, it is of course not guaranteed.
-In 2021, the company therefore does face some refinancing risk.
+In 2021, the company, therefore, does face some refinancing risk.

 However, the company's fleet continues to be employed and its charter revenues should be sufficient to tide the company over.